brugr9/UEPluginVolumeCreator/README.md

 #### 4.4.6.
 Light Source Actor

 Plugin "Volume Creator" provides with a Light Source Actor (Blueprint Class: `BP_LightSource`), which can optionally be attached to a volume rendering actor.
-The Light Source Actor serves as static lighting source to illuminate the volume rendering.
+The Light Source Actor serves as a lighting source to illuminate the volume rendering.

 ![Blueprint Actor BP_LightSource in Viewport](Docs/BP_LightSource.png "Blueprint Actor BP_LightSource in Viewport")<br>*Fig. 4.4.6.1.: Blueprint Actor BP_LightSource &ndash; Viewport*

-Its `SpotLightComponent` parameters are simulating an operating theatre light source (see figure 4.4.6.2.).
-By default
+Its `SpotLightComponent` parameters are simulating an operating theatre light LED source.
+By default parameters are set as follows (see figure 4.4.6.2.).

-* A temperature of 5'000K is used (cp.
-[VivoSurgical])
-* Lumen is used as Intensity Units (cp.
-[UEDoc, Physical Lighting Units])
-* As light field diameter D50 parameter "Inner Cone Angle" and as light field diameter D10 parameter "Outer Cone Angle" are used (cp.
-[21], see also [Wikipedia, Surgical lighting])
+To provide a good colour rendering index CRI-R9 for red tones in surgical procedures (cp.
+[WaveformLighting]), parameter "Temperature" in Kelvin [K] is used (Use Temperature: `true`) to achieve an adjustable warm or cold white. "*Warmer colors (yellows and reds) appear at lower temperatures, while cooler colors (white and blue) appear at temperatures above 5,000 Kelvin.*" (cp.
+[USAMedicalSurgical]).
+Therefore initially a temperature of `5'000.0` K is set (see also [VivoSurgical]).
+It is up to the game developer to adjust the value accordingly.

+We like to achieve a depth of illumination with a full spot of 100'000 lux at a distance of 1m (cp.
+[USAMedicalSurgical]).
+[UEDoc, Physical Lighting Units] mentiones that *"Candela (cd) is a measure of luminous intensity emitted uniformly across a solid angle of one steradian (sr).
+For example, a light set to 1000 cd would measure 1000 lux at one meter."* and *"Note that when the intensity of a light is defined in Candelas, it is unaffected by its cone angle."* Therefore parameter "Intensity" is set to `100'000.0 cd` (Intensity Units: `Candelas`).

+To bound the visible influence of the light and save rendering resources, we set parameter "Attenuation Radius" to a value slightly above 1m or 100.0 UE resp., i.e. `120.0` (*"Light Attenuation Radius can have a serious impact on performance, so use larger radius values sparingly"*, cp.
+[UEDoc, Lighting Basics]).

 ![Blueprint Actor BP_LightSource Details Panel](Docs/BP_LightSource-DetailsPanel.png "Blueprint Actor BP_LightSource Details Panel")<br>*Fig. 4.4.6.2.: Blueprint Actor BP_LightSource &ndash; Details Panel*

 Parameter (see figure 'Details Panel'):

 * Category 'Transform':
-  * Mobility: `Static`
+  * Mobility: `Movable`
 * Category 'Light':
-  * Intensity (Brightness): `1700.0` lm
-  * Attenuation Radius: `250.0`
-  * Inner Cone Angle: `5.0`
-  * Outer Cone Angle: `10.0`
+  * Use Temperature: `true`
-  * Temperature: `5100.0` K
+  * Temperature: `5100.0`
-  * User Temperature: `true`
+  * [...]
-  * Intensity Units: `Lumen`
+  * Intensity Units: `Candelas`
+  * Intensity: `100'000.0 cd`
+  * [...]
+  * Attenuation Radius: `120.0`
 * Category 'Volume Creator':
   * none

-From [UEDoc, Physical Lighting Units]:
-> Spot Lights can select between the following lighting units:
-> * Candela (cd) is a measure of luminous intensity emitted uniformly across a solid angle of one steradian (sr).
-For example, a light set to 1000 cd would measure 1000 lux at one meter.
-> * Lumen (lm) is a measure of the luminous flux emitted into the angle of one steradian.
-In photometry, luminous flux (or luminous power) is the measure of the perceived power of light.
-No matter its distribution (wide or narrow spot), the total amount of energy emitted will be the same.
->
-> [...]
-> Note that when the intensity of a light is defined in Candelas, it is unaffected by its cone angle.
-Otherwise, when the light intensity is defined in Lumens, its luminous power only applies to the solid angle affected by the light, in Steradians (sr).
->
-> For Spot Lights, the solid angle is defined by 2π * (1 - cos(θ)), where θ is the light cone half angle:
-> * Illuminance (1 lm) ≈ 99.5 / (1 - cos(θ)) * Illuminance (1 unitless)
->
-> For the default cone, θ = 44° and the solid angle is about 1.76 sr :
-> * Illuminance (1 lm) ≈ 354 * Illuminance (1 unitless) for default Spot Lights.
-> * Illuminance (1 cd) ≈ 1.76 * Illuminance (1 lm) for default Spot Lights.
->
-> The smaller the cone angle, the stronger the surface illumination from the light will be when the light intensity is expressed in Lumens.

-Notes: By default, the light does affect the world and also ray tracing shadows, reflections and global illumination.
-It is up to the game developer to disable these parameters.
+Notes: By default, the spot light component is set to affect the world (Affects World: `true`) and also casts ray tracing shadows, reflections and global illumination.
+It is up to the game developer to manage these parameters.
+The same applies to source radius and length which define specular highlights on surfaces.

 ![Level Blueprint, SpawnActor Light Source Actor](Docs/BP_LightSource-SpawnActor.png "Level Blueprint, SpawnActor Light Source Actor")<br>*Fig. 4.4.6.3.: Level Blueprint, SpawnActor Light Source Actor*